 One Way to Prevent Opioid Abuse

 The opioid epidemic in the United States has been in the making for over 20 years.
-Overdoses attributed to opioid use is nearing 50,000 deaths per year.
+Overdoses attributed to opioid use are nearing 50,000 deaths per year.
 There is limited evidence suggesting usage rates may have leveled off.
 But, solutions are still necessary to help the 2 million people who suffer from substance use disorders linked to prescription opioids.

 Armed with $40 million in funding, the National Institutes of Health (NIH) is prepared to just that.
 Launching the Helping to End Addiction Long-term initiative, or HEAL, the NIH is focused on speeding up the discoveries of solutions aimed at slowing and reversing the opioid health crisis.